RadicalRohit/RadicalRohit/README.md

 2. **[Hiranya Resorts](https://www.hiranyaresorts.com/):** Hiranya Resorts is a web design project that I worked on for a client.
 The goal of the project was to present the resort and its facilities attractively and engagingly.
 The website was built using WIX.

+3. **[Madhav Irrigation](https://radicalrohit.github.io/Madhav-Irrigation) is a UIUX, data segregation and web development project.

 ## 🛠 Skills
 - **Programming Languages:** C, Python, JavaScript, PHP, HTML5, CSS3, SQL, JSON, Solidity
 - **Frameworks:** d3js, p5js, web3js OpenCV, OpenGL, React, Nodejs, Django, Flask, Bootstrap, jQuery.
-- **Databases:** PostgreSQL, GraphQL, Blockchain (decentralized, distributed and public digital ledger)
+- **Databases:** PostgreSQL, GraphQL,
 - **Design Tools:** Figma, Adobe Illustrator, Adobe PhotoShop, Affinity Designer, Affinity Photos, Blender.

 ## 🎓 Education